boschresearch/amira_blender_rendering/docs/configs/workstation_scenarios.rst

     # downstream applications
     intrinsics = 9.9801747708520452e+02,9.9264009290521165e+02,6.6049856967197002e+02,3.6404286361152555e+02,0

+    # zeroing angles rx, ry, rz in deg to account for camera non-zero default rotation
+    zeroing = 0, 0, 0

     [render_setup]
     # specify which renderer to use.
 Usually you should leave this at
     # blender-cycles.
 Note that, at the moment, this is hard-coded to cycles